- 100% response rate

 Danser tres mal avec des gens qui dansent tres bien, cucinare cose che non esistono e anche se non sono buone sentirsi soddisfatti per averle inventate, mirar pelìculas aburridas y llegar hasta el final si dormirse, walking with a map but not looking at it, salir de fiesta con calimocho, andare in bicicletta in discesa, voyager avec des inconnus, cantare a voce alta canzoni che parlano di liberta , drawing very bad pictures as a young child, manger les flans de toutes les boulangeries de Paris, scoprire tutti i modi di dire di fare sega, forca, sale, bigiare in Italiano, programar el camino de Santiago y nunca hacerlo para que se quede un sueno para toda la vida, cooking english dishes better than english people, prendre le vélib pendant la nuit quand il pleut qui est encore mieux qu'attendre le noctilien a Chatelet, mangiare tanta pizza in Italia perché all'estero non è mai così buona, regarder comment les parisiennes s'habillent et elles jouent a faire les belles, encontrar ideas maravillosas y tener algo para apuntarlas antes de que se te olviden, looking at the sky and thinking that is a real way for feeling in a fantastic world, regarder des films que t'inspirent quelque chose sur l'amour meme si t'as pas d'envie de être amoureux avec quelqu'un, leggere libri già letti e trovarci dentro migliaia di altri libri che non ci avevi ancora trovato.

-Jean Vigo, Sergio Leone, Krzysztof Kievslowski, Francois Truffaut, Bernardo Bertolucci, Michel Gondry, Takeshi Kitano, Jean-Luc Godard, Aki Kaurismaki, Stanley Kubrick, Micheal Mann, Michelangelo Antonioni, Witold Rybczynski, Mario Monicelli, Francis Veber, Wong Kar-Wai, Dino Risi, Roberto Rossellini, Jean Renoir, Jean Rouch, Man Ray, Alain Resnais, Woody Allen, David Lynch, Darren Aronofsky, Giuseppe Tornatore, Robert Bresson, Frères Dardenne, Abbas Kiarostami.
+Jean Vigo, Sergio Leone, Bong Joon-ho, Krzysztof Kievslowski, Francois Truffaut, Bernardo Bertolucci, Michel Gondry, Takeshi Kitano, Jean-Luc Godard, Aki Kaurismaki, Stanley Kubrick, Kim Ki-duk, Micheal Mann, Michelangelo Antonioni, Witold Rybczynski, Park Chan-wook, Mario Monicelli, Wong Kar-Wai, Dino Risi, Roberto Rossellini, Jean Renoir, Man Ray, Alain Resnais, Woody Allen, David Lynch, Darren Aronofsky, Robert Bresson, Frères Dardenne, Abbas Kiarostami,

-Wolfgang Amadeus Mozart, Led Zeppelin, Fabrizio De Andre, Pink Floyd, Mike Oldifield, Francesco Guccini, Ludwig Van Beethoven, Supertramp, The cult, Deep Purple, Genesis, Marillion, Johann Sebastian Bach, Renato Zero, Lucio Battisti, Queen, Beatles, Rolling Stones, The cure, Toto, The Pogues, Modena City ramblers, Afterhours, Amy Winehouse, Chick Corea, Nico Pistolesi.
+Wolfgang Amadeus Mozart, Led Zeppelin, Fabrizio De Andre, Pink Floyd, Mike Oldifield, Francesco Guccini, Ludwig Van Beethoven, Supertramp, The cult, Deep Purple, Genesis, Marillion, Johann Sebastian Bach, Renato Zero, Lucio Battisti, Queen, Beatles, Rolling Stones, The cure, Toto, The Pogues, Modena City ramblers, Afterhours, Amy Winehouse, Chick Corea.

 I decided to change everything I built for 27 years.
 I left my city, my job, my car, my girlfriend, my flat, my country, and I moved abroad.
-I decided then to undertake again my studies at Uni in Filming.
-Now I'm a happy person.
+I decided then to undertake again my studies at University in Film Studies, something that everybody told me won't give me chances to work after degree.
+This is maybe the craziest thing I ever done.

 I got money for dancing very bad, drunk, in a square in Pamplona, after staying around the city for 12h alone, with no documents, no mobile, no t-shirt, no money, lost from my friends, when I couldn't speak any spanish nor english in my first travel abroad, which is good for getting started (and a Philipino guy wanted to make me a blowjob for 20 euros...what?
 Do I worth so little money??I'm not kidding, it's a true story)